danielkkelly/iac/aws/rds-mysql/README.md

 ```
 # Generic users for RDS IAM authentication
-create user 'dev-ro' identified with AWSAuthenticationPlugin AS 'RDS';
+create user 'dev-ro'@'%' identified with AWSAuthenticationPlugin AS 'RDS';
-create user 'dev-dml' identified with AWSAuthenticationPlugin AS 'RDS';
+create user 'dev-dml'@'%' identified with AWSAuthenticationPlugin AS 'RDS';
-create user 'dev-ddl' identified with AWSAuthenticationPlugin AS 'RDS';
+create user 'dev-ddl'@'%' identified with AWSAuthenticationPlugin AS 'RDS';

 grant select on *.* TO 'dev-ro'@'%';
 grant delete, insert, select, update, create temporary tables on *.* to 'dev-dml'@'%';
-grant all privileges on *.* to 'dev-ddl'@'%';
+grant delete, insert, select, update, create temporary tables, create view, show view, alter, drop, index, process on *.* to 'dev-ddl'@'%';
 ```

-## Terraform
+## Using Terraform

 In our case the database server is on private subnets.
 Access is required for Terraform to connect with its MySQL provider.
 If you have access to your RDS server you could use Terraform to create users, as shown below.
+NOTE: you will need to update and test the work below.
+I favor and use the prior approach using a SQL script.
+I've included this section because I spent time researching it and it could be helpful for those who better fit this use case.

 ```
 provider "mysql" {